-(6) Not required- For tuberculosis, Mantoux skin test documentation, the medical staff shall develop a policy which takes into consideration the latest revision of the tuberculosis control program tuberculosis skin testing recommendations for schools and day care centers from the Department of Health And Human Services, Bureau Of Communicable Disease, unless superseded by legislation or administrative rule which mandates the protocol for screening for this disease.
+- 5. Varicella (Chicken Pox) Grades K-12 two doses.
+The first dose must be on or after the 1st birthday. - 6.
+Not required- For tuberculosis, Mantoux skin test documentation, the medical staff shall develop a policy which takes into consideration the latest revision of the tuberculosis control program tuberculosis skin testing recommendations for schools and day care centers from the Department of Health And Human Services, Bureau Of Communicable Disease, unless superseded by legislation or administrative rule which mandates the protocol for screening for this disease.